WHAT IS A WET COUGH?

-A wet or a productive cough produces mucus or phlegm.2 It is usually chesty and loose, and can cause chest pain1,3 The mucus produced in this type of a cough can be drained down the back of the throat from the nose or sinuses or may have come up from the lungs.
-A productive cough should not be suppressed because as the coughing action helps clear mucus out of the lungs.2
+A wet (productive) cough is a cough that produces mucus or phlegm 2.
+It is usually chesty and loose and can cause chest pain 1,3 The mucus produced in this type of a cough can be drained down the back of the throat from the nose or sinuses or may have come up from the lungs.
+If you have a wet cough, you may feel tightness in your chest and you may hear a wheezing sound when breathing 3.
+A wet cough should not be suppressed because as the coughing action helps clear mucus out of the lungs 2.

 Upper or lower respiratory tract infections such as pneumonia, bronchitis or TB can cause a productive cough.2